-- (b) An employee who has taken paid maternity leave will not be eligible for partner leave in respect of the same child. - (c) All forms of paid parental leave may be taken by either parent, except that where both parents are employed by the University, one employee's paid parental leave entitlement will be reduced by any period of paid parental leave taken by the employee's partner (including same-gender partner). - (d) Appropriate certification relating to the birth or adoption of the child and, where appropriate, the employee's legal responsibility must be produced if required by the University. - (e) If requested by an employee, any paid portion of parental leave may be paid as a lump sum. - (f) The University will consider any request by an employee pursuant to subclause 39.5.8(a) having regard to the University's circumstances and, provided the request is genuinely based on the employee's parental responsibilities, may only refuse the request on reasonable grounds related to the effect on the work unit or the University's business.
-Such grounds might include cost, lack of adequate replacement staff, loss of efficiency and the impact on customer service. - (g) Any parental leave absence (paid or unpaid) taken by an employee within the first 12 months of the birth of the child will count as service for the purposes of long service leave. - (h) The University will consider a request from a continuing or fixed-term employee, to count as service for the purposes of determining any paid parental leave entitlement under 39.5.1, a period of casual employment with the University in the following circumstances: - during the period of casual service, the employee was engaged on a regular and systematic basis; - the period of casual service was 12 months or more and immediately prior to the commencement of the continuing or fixed-term employment; and - (iii) the casual service was at the same level and approximately the same hours per week as the continuing or fixed-term employment and in the same work area.
+- (f) Appropriate certification relating to the birth, adoption, surrogacy or primary care of the child and, where appropriate, the employee's legal responsibility must be produced if required by the University. - (e) If requested by an employee, any paid portion of parental leave (except primary carer leave) may be paid as a lump sum. - (f) In respect of primary carer leave, an employee must immediately notify the University if the employee or their partner's circumstances change and they are no longer eligible for primary carer leave.
+Where there is a delay in notification, the University may reclaim any primary carer leave paid to the employee for the period they were ineligible to receive the primary carer leave entitlement.
+If the employee wishes to remain on leave from the University, they may request to access to another form of leave. - (g) Any parental leave absence (paid or unpaid) taken by an employee within the first 12 months of the birth of the child will count as service for the purposes of long service leave. - (h) The University will consider a request from a continuing or fixed-term employee, to count as service for the purposes of determining any paid parental leave entitlement under 39.5.1, a period of casual employment with the University in the following circumstances: - during the period of casual service, the employee was engaged on a regular and systematic basis; - (ii) the period of casual service was 12 months or more and immediately prior to the commencement of the continuing or fixed-term employment; and - (iii) the casual service was at the same level and approximately the same hours per week as the continuing or fixed-term employment and in the same work area.